SumitsHub/learn-react/01-fundamentals/README.md

 - external libraries use inline css, so if you want to make some changes, reference the library docs and elements tab

-- alternative option for inline style
+- alternative option for inline style -> creating seperate object for style

 ```js
 const Author = () => {